andrewmoody96/moody-hw4/README.md

 <br>

 ### Issues
 This app is probably less than half built at this point in time.
 I keep finding roadblocks that are slowing me down.
+I tried to revisit the classes on JavaScript to point me in the right direction.
+While they helped, unfortunately it wasn't quite enough for me to connect the dots.
 I have reached out for help from a tutor with full intent to resubmit this.
-I've attached a link to the GitHub pages so you can see what's available so far.
+I've attached a link to the GitHub pages site so you can see what's available so far.
 At this point, I am unable to get just a single question's answers displayed.

 <br>